-- Thin nickel layers are also used for decorative or anti-corrosion purposes, or as a substrate for a thin layer of chromium (e.g. in taps, cocks and fittings) or gold (in jewellery and electronics).
+Thin nickel layers are also used for decorative or anti-corrosion purposes, or as a substrate for a thin layer of chromium, which you can see in taps, stopcocks and fittings, or gold for jewelers and electronics.

-- Nickel-containing cupro-aluminiums exhibit excellent resistance to corrosion in seawater and are used to make propellers, pumps, sluice gates, etc.
+Nickel-containing cupro-aluminums exhibit excellent resistance to corrosion in seawater and are used to make propellers, pumps, sluice gates, etc.

 Like many other metals, nickel is fully recyclable.
 It can be recycled over and over again without loss of quality and therefore perfectly fits the Circular Economy (CE) model.

 Most nickel recycling done today is linked to the stainless steel industry.
 It is standard practice to recycle special alloys into the same special alloy wherever possible; the stringent specifications and the cost of achieving these special alloys justify the closed loops within the steel industry.